svlentink/www/hugo/blog.lent.ink/content/post/ssh.md

 > which takes the keyboard input from a USB OTG keyboard and
 > shows the output not in an in-app browser, but servers them
 > to the tethered device at port 80.
-> Why this set up you ask?
+> Why this setup you ask?
 Not just the web based SSH on my VPS?
 > Because my ereader (first sony) has an old linux kernel that
 > does not support OTG, which I really need for the keyboard.